 This is not an exhaustive list of vegetables that can be grown in zone 3.
 As you can see there is a large variety of the most common vegetables.
 Other plants like short season broccoli, cauliflower, and cabbage can be grown with some extra care to ensure that the varieties all mature within 60 days or receive frost protection later in the season.
 Tomatoes, peppers, and eggplants can be grown in containers or in a greenhouse provided attention is paid to the pollination requirements of each plant.

-On the other hand, corn, melons, and winter squash require a lot of space and heroics to get a good harvest in zone 3, with the shortened season and cooler nights.
+On the other hand, corn, melons, and winter squash require a lot of space and heroics to get a good harvest, and sometimes any harvest, in zone 3, with the shortened season and cooler nights.
+One gardening tip I wish I’d know was to avoid the heat-loving plants, it would have saved a lot of time over my first few years gardening in zone three.

 The key to growing a successful garden in zone 3 is to choose varieties that mature within the 50 to 70 day growing window as well as plants that don’t require a large number of heat units to mature.